theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Advanced_Hardware/Power_Supply_Design.md

 # Power Supply Design

-> **Power Supply Architecture for Embedded Systems**
+> **The Foundation of Electronic Systems**
-> From linear regulators to switching topologies - comprehensive power supply design principles
+> Understanding power supply design principles for reliable and efficient electronic systems

 ---